polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ## [eval], the heart of p5.lambda

 The main Active Event in p5.lambda, and probably most important event in P5, is definitely *[eval]*.
-With *[eval]*, you can evaluate any Node hierarchy, such as the one illustrated below
+With *[eval]*, you can evaluate any Node hierarchy, such as illustrated below.

 ```
 _x